farinap5/Learning-C/README.md

 All programs should be easily campiled and run on Linux based machines, as not tested on Windows shouldn't fail though.

+Feel free to open a pull request to fix any issues or include any new code.
 ---
 ### Compile and Run

 Simple compilation.

+#### CLang

+> clang-7 -pthread -lm -o output file.c

 #### GCC

 > gcc file.c -o outputfile

 Kernel Linux